totem/configurator/README.md

 #### Set environment variables

 - `CONFIGURATOR_HOST`: the host that the configurator is deployed to
+- `CONFIGURATOR_RUNTIME_CONFIG`: the URL to your runtime config for the configurator from your config service
 - `TOTEM_SERVICES_CONFIG`: the URL to your totem services config on your config service (`https://{{config-service-url}}/providers/s3/groups/{{env}}/configs/totem-services`)

 ##### OAuth